How Can CBD Oil Help With Lyme Disease?

 A group of microbiologists experimented on Stevia rebaudiana leaf extract as a potential cure for Lyme disease (37).

-Additional studies are needed to confirm whether Stevia can cure Lyme disease.
+Additional studies are needed to confirm whether Stevia can treat Lyme disease.
 However, this promising result may one day lead to another treatment option.

 Can CBD Cure Lyme Disease?